brpo01/terraform-module/terraform-module.md

 - variables.tf (it is a good practice not to hard code the values and use variables)
 ```

 - It is also recommended to configure providers and backends sections in separate files.
+Now let us break our terraform code into modules

+### Compute Module

+- Create a folder called compute and add these three files - main.tf variables.tf & outputs.tf